nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 * Use of the IE Edge meta tag, forcing IE clients to render with highest capable standards
 * Enabling CSS3 media query support on Windows Phone 7.5 and above
-* DPI fixes with images for HiDPI devices when using Outlook 2007 and above
+* DPI fixes for images on HiDPI devices when using Outlook 2007 and above
 * Better Windows Phone compatibility

-As well as other standardised fixes for a lot of other clients.
+As well as fixing other email client quirks that have been discovered.

 ## Usage: